port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/terraform.md

 }
 ```

-To set default values for array properties, use the default_items keyword as a desired array as its value.
+To set default values for array properties, use the `default_items` keyword with the desired array as its value.
+For example:

 ```hcl showLineNumbers
 properties {